 Business loans are a vital part of a healthy economy.
 Entrepreneurs, startups, and established companies alike seek financing for a variety of reasons — expansion, growth, debt consolation, new equipment, etc. — supporting the wider economic system and delivering products and services to the market.

-In 2022, the commercial loan market in the US was estimated at $2.7 trillion and looks to be on a growth trajectory for the 2023 year.
+In 2023, the commercial loan market in the US was estimated at $2.77 trillion.
 However, just because demand is growing, doesn’t mean market need isn’t changing.
 For financial providers, keeping ahead of the commercial lending trends allows you to deliver a client-first service and get the best results long term.

-Before we dive into the latest commercial lending trends in technology and more this year, let’s get to grips with some of the statistics that are informing these changes:
+Before we dive into the latest commercial and small business lending trends in technology and more this year, let’s get to grips with some of the statistics that are informing these changes:

 - $29,379.83 billion – the value of the commercial lending market by 2030